-The classic Italian-American dish – updated by me to include some gourmet touches (including a Chinese technique to make the cooked shrimp crunchy) and to emphasize the shrimp themselves.
+Citizens, gamberi oreganata is one of THE classic Italian-American dishes – updated by me to include some gourmet touches (including a Chinese technique to make the cooked shrimp crunchy) and to emphasize the shrimp themselves.
 The breading is light, redolent of herbs and lemon with a gentle touch of spice.

+I properly make oreganata – and now, so will you!
 It’s simple, delicious and well – worth your time to make properly. 🙂

 The origins of this dish are murky, but assuredly derive from the clam dish of the same name.
 Clams Oreganata is an Italian-American seafood dish served most commonly as an appetizer.